Feanor-19/TomatoLang/README.md

     Scream In Despair: "Please, enter coefficient c:"!
     Quickly Obtain As Much As The Universe Says Units Of Carrots!

+    Scream In Despair: "Here are the entered coefficients:"!
+    Serve Apples!
+    Serve Beetroots!
+    Serve Carrots!

     Perform SolvationOfQuadratic (Using Apples, Beetroots, Carrots As Ingredients)!

     Scream In Despair: "Done!
 Do you want to solve another equation?
 [1/0]"!